howsoai/platform-installation-examples/README.md

 ## Quick Start vs Production Readiness

 ### Out-of-the-Box Interoperability
-The Helm charts for the Howso Platform, including Redis, PostgreSQL, MinIO, and NATS, are designed to work together seamlessly in their default configurations.
-With the exception of enabling JetStream in NATS, these charts require minimal setup for a quick start.
+The Helm charts for the Howso Platform, including Redis, PostgreSQL, MinIO, and NATS, are designed to work together seamlessly in (an almost) default configurations.
+With the exception of some small changes (i.e. enabling JetStream in NATS) these charts require minimal setup for a quick start.
 This interoperability facilitates an easy and efficient initial deployment of the Howso Platform.

+In the _basic_ examples, this type of configuration will be demonstrated.
+It is recommended to start with this configuration before more complex arrangements.

 ### Considerations for Production Environments
 While the default configurations are suitable for a quick start and testing purposes, they are not intended for hardened, production-level deployments.
-Key aspects such as securing communication tunnels to the datastores and managing datastore passwords require additional configurations:
+Key aspects such as air-gapping, securing communication tunnels, appeasing OpenShift policies, and scaling will require additional configuration.

-- **Securing Datastore Tunnels**: Setting up mTLS (Mutual TLS) is recommended for securing communication channels.
-This involves configuring certificates and keys to ensure both client and server authenticate each other’s identities.

-- **Managing Datastore Passwords**: Utilizing a secret store for managing datastore passwords enhances security.
-This involves additional configuration to integrate the secret store with each component of the Howso Platform.

-These security enhancements, while vital for a production environment, require a more involved setup and may need to be tailored to your specific infrastructure and security requirements.
-Some configurations will be demonstrated as examples in our documentation, but the final implementation should be customer-driven, taking into account the specific security policies and infrastructure needs of your organization.
+Though not exhaustive, the included _advanced_, _airgap_ and _openshift_ examples will demonstrate how some of these configurations can be achieved.

+### Secret management
+The examples will typically create secrets as a seperate step - creating an _existing secret_ for charts to use.
+This is a reasonable approach on its own - as the secrets need only be known between the platform and datastore.
+However, including as a seperate step should make it clear where additional secret management tools (external-secrets) could be used instead.

 ## Resource Management and Node Grouping in Howso Platform